DiffusionRet: Generative Text-Video Retrieval with Diffusion Model: Experiments

+Diffusion models have demonstrated remarkable generative power in various fields.
+Besides the powerful generative power of diffusion models, we explain other advantages of applying the diffusion model rather than other generative approaches to cross-modal retrieval, mainly in two aspects. \textbf{First}, the coarse-to-fine nature of the diffusion model enables it to progressively uncover the correlation between text and video, rendering it a more effective approach for retrieval tasks than other generation training methods, such as generative adversarial network~\cite{goodfellow2020generative} and variational autoencoder~\cite{kingma2013auto}. \textbf{Second}, the many-to-many nature of the diffusion model makes it more suitable for generating joint probabilities than the auto-regressive networks~\cite{frey1995does,radford2018improving}.
 In Fig.~\ref{fig:v}, we show the visualization of the diffusion process.
-These results show the advantages of applying the diffusion model rather than other generative approaches to cross-modal retrieval, mainly in two aspects. \textbf{First}, the coarse-to-fine nature of the diffusion model enables it to progressively uncover the correlation between text and video, rendering it a more effective approach for retrieval tasks than other generation training methods, such as generative adversarial network~\cite{goodfellow2020generative} and variational autoencoder~\cite{kingma2013auto}. \textbf{Second}, the many-to-many nature of the diffusion model makes it more suitable for generating joint probabilities than the auto-regressive networks~\cite{frey1995does,radford2018improving}.
+These results further demonstrate the above two advantages of applying the diffusion model rather than other generative approaches to cross-modal retrieval.